CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 !!! note
     If the owner of the dataset has removed the dataset that applicant is applying for access, SD Apply will give a warning, but you can still process the application.
 However, if the dataset has been removed, you cannot approve or reject the application.

+#### Request for a decision or a review
+Depending on the practices of your organisation, it might be necessary to request a decision on the application or request someone to review the application.
+To request for a decision or a review, choose *Request review* or *Request decision* under Actions and locate the user in the drop-down list or use the search function.
+You can add one or more users.

+The requested user will receive an email notification about a review or a decision request.
+You can still approve or reject the application even if the requested user has not reviewed the application.
+You will receive an email after a decision or a review has been made.
+See “Email notifications” if you want to know when you will receive notifications.

 #### Return the application to the applicant
 If the application is missing some information, you can return it to the applicant.
 Write a comment on the application or attach a file of the changes you want the applicant to make.
 Select Return to applicant application under Actions to return the application.